SocketCluster/socketcluster/README.md

 Documentation for SCC is available at https://github.com/SocketCluster/socketcluster/blob/master/scc-guide.md

-## Change log

-**23 September 2016** (v5.0.15)

-### Custom Codecs

-An increasing number of users have expressed interest in using SC to build massively multiplayer online games.
-One concern which was raised is that the standard SocketCluster protocol message format has too much overhead for certain kinds of games.
-See https://github.com/SocketCluster/socketcluster-client/issues/64.
-Based on the standard format, various actions can have between 40 and 70 bytes of overhead - This isn't much if each user is only sending one medium-sized message every few seconds but what if you wanted 10 to 20 tiny messages every second?
-The overhead bandwidth cost would add up and could negatively affect the profitability of the game.
-For this reason, we have introduced the concept of 'Custom Codecs' - Since v5.0.15, you can provide a custom Codec engine (a JavaScript/Node.js module) on both the client and server to allow you to compress messages into any format you like (optimized for your use case).
-If you write a Codec module which you feel might be useful for other developers, feel free to let us know <a href="https://gitter.im/SocketCluster/socketcluster">here</a> and share with the rest of the SC community.

-Search for 'setCodecEngine' in http://socketcluster.io/#!/docs/api-scserver and 'codecEngine' in http://socketcluster.io/#!/docs/api-socketcluster-client for more details.

 ## Introduction

 SocketCluster is a fast, highly scalable HTTP + realtime server engine which lets you build multi-process